LivewareProblems/hyper/README.md

 The gb backend was dropped for the time being too.

+The Array backend was dropped for the time being too.

-The estimator was rebuilt following this [paper by Otmar Ertl][], as it was brokenfor any precision not 14.
+The estimator was rebuilt following this [paper by Otmar Ertl][], as it was broken for any precision not 14.
 This should also provide better estimation across the board for cardinality.

 The `reduce_precision` function has been rebuilt properly, as it was quite